 Choosing curtain lengths isn’t just about what you like.
 Consider the particular room and windows in that space.
 To gauge the correct curtain length, you’ll first need to decide on the desired look and feel.
+Here are the four common curtain lengths to consider:

-- Café curtains.
-Designed to stop at your window sill, these short curtains provide a less formal look.
+- Café length: Designed to stop at your window sill, these short curtains provide a less formal look.
 They’re typically used in kitchens and family spaces.
 Café curtains are also particularly helpful when your windows are above a countertop or other type of fixture and can’t extend to the floor.

 A wide variety of ready-to-hang options come in standard curtain lengths that fit many rooms.
 Options typically include 63-inch curtains, 84-inch curtains, 96-inch curtains and 108-inch curtains.
 You’ll also be able to find a variety of curtain widths, including extra wide curtains, that can be used in panels to cover larger windows or French doors.